 “You may be right.”
 My father cut into the meat.
 He loved my mother’s cooking.
 “But she deserves a try-out and I’m going to get her one.”

 “Good luck.”
 My mother was sincere in her wishes.
 “But don’t expect much.”

 “Why not?”
 I had to ask.

 “Because the boundaries between male and female are written in stone.
 Men wear pants and women wear dresses.
 That’s just the way it is.”

-“So I shouldn’t help Charlene?”
+“So I shouldn’t help Charlene?” asked my father.

 “No, I’m not saying that, but you should be careful about getting her hopes up.”

 “I won’t tell her, but I’ll get her to play.”
 My father winked at my older brother and me like he had a magic lamp in his back pocket.
 “You two don’t say anything to Charlene or your friends.
 You can keep a secret, right?”